edi-marc/Libft/README.md

 ```

-The following command build the complete library, also with the bonus functions
+The following command builds the complete library, also with the bonus functions
 ```
 make bre
 ```